Your baby is overdue: what’s happening

 - Your labour has started but is progressing too slowly.

 You’ll be able to make the best decisions when you have the right information about your health and your baby’s health.

-If you feel you need to know more, don’t be afraid to ask a member of your health care team about:
+If you feel you need to know more, it’s important to ask a member of your health care team about:

 - why the doctors and midwives think you need an induction of labour

-- how an induction will affect you and your baby – that is, risks and benefits
+- how an induction will affect you and your baby – that is, the risks and benefits

 - what could happen if your baby isn’t induced and you wait for labour to start by itself

-- what steps doctors and midwives will take during induction, including how they’ll care for you and your baby.
+- what the doctors and midwives will do during induction, including how they’ll care for you and your baby

 Once you have all this information, you might still choose to ‘wait and see’ whether labour starts naturally.